New Patients – What to Expect

 Why Counseling?

 You do not need to be in significant distress to seek counseling.
 Sometimes our beliefs or expectations of ourselves or of counseling results in a delay in seeking help until situations become serious, or we are already in crisis.
 While no issue is too big or small, many people tell us that they wish they had come to counseling sooner.
-Start a new journey and seek counseling earlier rather than later!
+Start a new journey and seek counseling sooner rather than later!

 “Mary Beth has been kind and listened to my thoughts…Thanks to all of your great people.”